Control-M SaaS Migration

 This procedure describes how to migrate a self-hosted Control-M/EM to Control-M SaaS.
 This migration exports your self-hosted Control-M/EM data to an export file, uploads it to an Amazon S3 bucket, transfers and extracts it, and then imports the Control-M/EM data into your new Control-M SaaS tenant.

-If your Control-M/EM is not connected to the internet, you can transfer the export file to any internet-accessible Windows or Linux host and then continue the migration.
+If your Control-M/EM host is not connected to the internet, you can transfer the export file to any internet-accessible Windows or Linux host and then continue the migration.

 Before You Begin